USEPA/AMET/docs/AMET_Users_Guide_v1.md

 After untarring the AMET code and data and installing/building the required two tiers of software components (as discussed in the AMET installation guide referenced above), the next stage is to configure the AMET system.
-In the $AMETBASE/configure directory, you will find five
+In the $AMETBASE/configure directory, you will find six
 files:

 -   An R configuration file (amet-config.R).